 If financial institutions don’t follow the law, they encounter huge problems.
 That’s where you might come in.
 With a Law degree, you would be well placed to understand the many rules that apply to the financial markets.
 Whether you become an investment banker, a tax inspector or an accountant, law is an important aspect of this industry.
 It’s a bonus that careers in this sector are very well paid!

 The third sector, which includes charities, foundations and NGOs, is an excellent career choice for someone with a Law degree.
-You could work for a law-related charity, such as Amnesty International, or become an advice worker, providing an invaluable service for people in need.
+You could work for a law-related charity, such as Amnesty International.
+Alternatively, you could become an advice worker, providing an invaluable service for people in need.
 You could even become an advocate for human rights, using your Law degree to make the world a fairer place!

 Marketing and human resources